yinyi11/Leaf-level-photosynthesis-model/README.md

 # Differential CO₂ Fertilization Effect: A Leaf-Level Photosynthesis Model

-A theoretical model diagnosing why soybean (C3) and maize (C4) respond differently to rising atmospheric CO₂, and why that difference collapses under drought.
+A theoretical model diagnosing why soybean (C3) and maize (C4) respond differently to rising atmospheric CO₂, and how the difference changes under drought.
 The model couples biochemical photosynthesis (Farquhar–von Caemmerer–Berry for C3; von Caemmerer 2000 for C4) to an anchored Medlyn stomatal sub-model with soil-water stress.

 ## Repository structure